apalecz2/anchor/docs/cloudflare-r2-setup.md

 | Vision projector (mmproj) | ~656 MB | `models/mmproj-F16.gguf` |
 | Qwen language model | ~2.7 GB | `models/Qwen3.5-4B-Q4_K_M.gguf` |

-The llama.cpp archives are the **unmodified release artifacts** from GitHub — no repackaging (Windows/Linux `.zip`, macOS `.tar.gz`).
+The llama.cpp archives are the **unmodified release artifacts** from GitHub — no repackaging (Windows `.zip`, macOS `.tar.gz`; Linux is a later addition and not provisioned now).
 The app downloads the archive and extracts the server binary + all its shared libraries into `{AppData}/binaries/`.
 To update llama.cpp, download the new release archive, rename it to strip the build tag (keep the extension), and overwrite the R2 object.

 ---